rocketacademy/basics-docs/course-logistics/course-methodology/slack.md

-# 💬 Slack
+# 💬 Community Channels

 ## Introduction

-Slack is the app we use to communicate within a section.
-It provides real-time but asynchronous messaging that should feel casual and fun. **The aim is for a good portion of the course **_**not composed of this website, videos or live meetings**_** happens in your section Slack channel.**
+The Rocket LMS platform (rocket.disco.co) provides community channels for real-time but asynchronous messaging that should feel casual and fun.
+We have provided with a selection of channels, e.g. `#general` for you to keep in touch with your classmates and instructors.

-### Slack House Rules
+### Discussion Channels House Rules

-The following are a set of guidelines to follow when using Slack at Rocket.
+The following are a set of guidelines to follow when using discussion channels at Rocket.
 By setting strong culture of messaging on this platform for questions and discussion we hope to further enhance the Rocket Fundamentals experience.

 ### Ask Questions in the Channel